vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/disa-stig/README.md

 # DISA STIG & STIG Readiness Guides

-VMware supports the missions of the US Department of Defense through Security Technical Implementation Guides (STIGs), a collaborative effort between VMware and the Defense Information Systems Agency (DISA).
+VMware develops Security Technical Implementation Guides (STIGs) in collaboration with the Defense Information Systems Agency (DISA) to support the missions of the US Department of Defense.

 DISA STIG guidance for VMware products is available at: